ramshers/spring-2.7.x-hibernate-6.x/README.md

-Spring Boot 2.7.x with Hibernate 6.x
+Project to verify(poc) to use Hibernate 6.x with Spring Boot 2.7.x